karafto/Hangman/README.md

 ![Hangman](gameplay.gif)

 * Users can override the AI and manually input a guess.
 Correct or not, the AI will continue to eliminate words accordingly.
-* Users have the option to play solo or with assistance from the AI.
+* Users have the option to play solo or with support from the AI.
-* Users can save and resume games in solo mode.
+* Users can save games upon shutdown and then resume them upon startup.

 ## Installation